stratum/stratum/stratum/docs/extenting_stratum_bcm.md

 - Encapsulation of IPv4 into MPLS packets
 - Transit (LSR) of MPLS packets
 - Decapsulation of MPLS into IPv4 packets
-- Compatible with normal LPM IPv4 routing
+- Compatible with existing LPM IPv4 routing code

 ### Explore Docs